EwoutH/urban-self-driving-effects/paper/trc_paper.md

 The modeling approach consists of three interconnected layers that address different aspects of the research questions.
 The first layer contains dynamic processes - the daily movements of travelers choosing transport modes and navigating through traffic, with continuous feedback between individual decisions and network conditions.
 The second layer includes experimental variables representing key uncertainties about autonomous vehicles (cost, perceived time value, space efficiency, and induced demand) and potential policy interventions, which remain constant during each simulation but are systematically varied between simulations to explore different future scenarios.
 The third layer provides validated baseline data including population distribution, road networks, and travel patterns, which remains constant across all scenarios to ensure meaningful comparisons between different policy and technology scenarios.

 ![Conceptual-model-v2-no-exp.svg](img%2FConceptual-model-v2-no-exp.svg)
-_Fig 3.2: Conceptual model displaying the submodels, variables and their interactions_
+_Fig 2.1: Conceptual model displaying the submodels, variables and their interactions_

-The model builds upon the traditional four-step transportation demand model (McNally, 2007) but implements it within an agent-based, discrete-event framework.
+The model builds upon the traditional four-step transportation demand model (McNally, 2007) but implements it within an agent-based, discrete-event framework using Mesa (Ter Hoeven et al., 2025).
 The first two steps - trip generation and trip distribution - are derived from empirical data to ground the model in validated travel patterns.
 Trip generation rates come from the Dutch National Travel Survey (ODiN 2023), while trip distribution uses origin-destination matrices from the V-MRDH transport model.
 The latter two steps - mode choice and route assignment - are modeled dynamically through agent behavior and traffic simulation, enabling investigation of how travelers might respond to new mobility options while maintaining computational tractability.

 For mode choice, we employed a rational utility-maximization approach based on perceived costs (including both monetary costs and time weighted by individual value of time) rather than more complex choice models.
 This choice was driven by three key considerations: the lack of stated preference data for AVs made calibrating more complex choice models speculative, the research focus on system-level effects meant that capturing broad behavioral patterns was more important than precise individual choices, and the value of time framework provides a clear mechanism for exploring how AVs might change travel behavior through reduced perceived time costs.
 While this approach simplifies some aspects of real-world decision making, it captures the essential trade-offs between time, cost, and comfort that drive mode choice.